ipelcher/vpn-aio-installer/README.md

-# Script for installing 3x-ui XRAY VPN Panel and it's requrements | vpn-aio-installer
+# Script for installing 3x-ui XRAY VPN Panel and its requrements | vpn-aio-installer

 Installation:
 1. Install prerequisites for downloading the script: